lambdacms/lambdacms/lambdacms-media/README.md

 ...
 ```

-The procede by including the `migrateLambdaCmsMedia` function to `Application.hs`
+Then proceed by including the `migrateLambdaCmsMedia` function to `Application.hs`
 as shown in this snippet:

 ```haskell